-An immigration bond is an opportunity to get on with life while waiting for an upcoming trial.
+An immigration bond is an opportunity to get on with life while waiting for an upcoming hearing.
 It allows a detained migrant temporary release giving you time to reconnect with family, go to work, save money for the court appearance, and prepare a proper defense for trial.

 The bond can be paid at any ICE office in any part of the country regardless of where the detainee is being held.
 The person making payment, or the obligor, has to prove legal U.S. status, have a valid Social Security Number, and present a photo identification.
 Payment to the U.S. ICE can only be in the form of a cashier’s check or money order.